-Identifying Terms, Identifying With Terms, and Being Identified By Terms
+Identifying Terms, Anchoring Meaning to Terms, Identifying With Terms, and Being Identified By Terms

-The Art of “Giving Names to Things” and an Essay on the Pros and Cons of Terms and Labels as They Relate to Understanding, Communication, and Identity Politics
+The Art of “Giving Names to Things” and an Essay on the Pros and Cons of Labels as They Relate to Understanding, Communication, and Identity Politics

 TIP: To define a term is to explain its meaning (to confirm its attributes / properties).
 To use logic and reason, we must first define terms.
 We represent terms with symbols and signs.
 This is true in general, and true in formal logic and reason specifically.
 Learn about the use of terms in logic and reason.